 This article explains how parents can apply for an Exit and Entry Permit (出入境通行证 churujing tongxingzheng) on behalf of a dual nationality child.
-Our law firm can assist with the application and advise about other available options. [no-toc] Background Certain children may automatically acquire Chinese citizenship at birth (in China or abroad) if one or both parents […]
+Our law firm can assist with the application and advise about other available options.
+Background Certain children may automatically acquire Chinese citizenship at birth (in China or abroad) if one or both parents are… Continue reading Applying for a PRC Exit and Entry Permit for a Child with Dual Nationality

 Here’s an abstract of a forthcoming article in the UCLA Asian Pacific American Law Journal by Norman P. Ho of the Peking University School of Transnational Law.